contejus/RouletteBot/README.md

 ## Notes
 - The bot will not/cannot kick the server owner.
 - The bot will not kick members whose highest roles are higher than the RouletteBot role.
 By default, RouletteBot's role is higher than the @everyone role.
-- The bot will stop if it cannot find an eligible member within 3 tries.
+- The bot will stop if it cannot find an eligible member within MAX_ATTEMPTS tries, 10 by default.